shruthiveereddy/Bank/README.md

 ### Testing Thoughts

-Individual test cases can be written to test search as well as data load
+Individual test cases can be written to test search as well as data load# Bank